ArfaKhalid/Computer-Vision/README.md

 4. **Environmental Monitoring:** Use SAM to contribute to environmental preservation and monitoring.

 ### Examples
-Explore the examples within this repository which show how SAM works.
 These examples demonstrate how to utilize SAM for geospatial data analysis.

 ### Acknowledgments
 I extend my gratitude to the geospatial community and the developers behind SAM and sam-geo for their invaluable contributions, and to our enthusiastic user community for driving the advancement of geospatial data analysis.